 Day 1: ST Maime – Sault – Banon – Apt

 We started our itinerary from St-Maime, where we spent the previous night and we continued towards Saint-Michel-de-l’Observatoire.
 In this zone we stopped a few times to enjoy the view of some beautiful lavender fields in very nice surroundings with an old windmill as a background.
-We continued our route to Sault, which is quite higher in altitude, hence lavender blooms much later.
-Nevertheless, we still wanted to enjoy the panoramic views of the fields from above.
-Sault itself or Banon, which we crossed on our way, are picturesque French villages, and in general you can find an endless number of beautiful villages in Provence.

 In one of our stops we ate a couple of delicious croissants and continued towards Apt on our way to Bonnieux and Lourmarin, two villages we hadn’t visited previously in the region.
 Close to Apt we found a lavender field that we liked so much we spent an hour there, having a picnic lunch.
 We ate baguette with French paté, one of our favorite things to do when we travel to Provence.
 In this field the flower rows were not so close to each other and it was easier to walk between them without the risk of being stung by thousands of bees.